bfeeser/election_bots/README.md

 Finding Twitter bots from the recent midterm elections.

+For Operations Analytics (15.774) at MIT Sloan with [Tauhid Zaman](http://mitmgmtfaculty.mit.edu/zlisto/).

-Please put your Twitter Developer Account in `config`.
+Please put your Twitter Developer Account credentials in `config`.